nevermined-io/app_docs/docs/tutorials/02-metamask.md

 ---
 sidebar_position: 2
-description: How to connect your Metamask wallet
+description: How to connect MetaMask
 ---

-# How to use and configure Metamask wallet
+# How to set up a MetaMask wallet

-MetaMask is a cryptocurrency wallet used to interact with the Ethereum blockchain.
-It can be accessed through an app or through a browser extension.
+Nevermined is a blockchain-based application.
+This means that you can simply connect and log in with a Web3 wallet.
+Nevermined has integrated Metamask, arguably the most common of wallet applications.

-For the registration of assets and purchase of them Nevermined App registers all the transactions in a blockchain.
-So to make full usage of the app you need to install and configure a Web3 wallet in your browser.
+MetaMask is a Web3 wallet used to interact with different blockchains.
+It can be accessed through a browser extension or a mobile app.

-In this tutorial we show how to use Metamask for that purpose:
+In this tutorial we show how to get started with MetaMask:

 ## How to connect your wallet/Metamask

-### Step 1: Download MetaMask wallet
+### Step 1: Download MetaMask

 Go to [Metamask Website](https://metamask.io/) and click on “Download”.
-Choose your preferred browser or mobile application and install the MetaMask extension.
+Choose your preferred browser or mobile application and install.
 MetaMask supports iOS, Android native apps along with Chrome, Firefox, Brave and Edge browser extensions.

 ![](../images/tutorials/metamask/MM_install_MM.png)